QodotPlugin/qodotplugin.github.io/docs/entities/fgd.md

 When saving the current scene with <kbd>Ctrl</kbd> + <kbd>S</kbd>, all affected resources are also saved.
 You can save just the FGD as it's open by clicking the Save icon at the top of the Inspector.

-## Updating a Game Definition with a modified FGD
+# Adding an FGD to a Game Definition

+If you don't have a game definition, read the [Game Definition](/game-definition.md) page to learn how to create one.

 1. Open `config_folder.tres` and add your FGD to the FGD list
 2. Click Export File in the Inspector
 3. Press <kbd>F6</kbd> in Trenchbroom to refresh entity collections

-# FGD Properties

-**Fgd Name**

-Reserves a namespace for your entity definitions in Trenchbroom under this name.

-Note
-{: .label .label-blue }
-Trenchbroom will throw an error if you use two FGDs with the same Fgd Name.
-If you have Qodot.fgd as a base, make sure to change your own Fgd Name to something else.

-**Entity Definitions**

-An array containing Entity Definition resources.

-Note
-{: .label .label-blue }
-Trenchbroom will fail to load any entity definitions missing a classname.